 Less is more

 I suspect that the root cause of all of this is the present form of capitalism which has manifested in North America.
 It demands constant and steady growth, pushing people to work harder and consume more.
 Our focus on growing the economy always seems to neglect the people which it's supposed to serve.
-Sure, it's great for the economy to grow if the wealth is being distributed more fairly and evenly, but that's not the case.
-The wealth gap continues to grow, preventing large amounts of our society from really self-actualizing as they have to spend so much of their time meeting basic needs.
+Sure, it's great for the economy to grow if the wealth is being distributed evenly, but that's not the case.
+The wealth gap continues to grow, preventing large amounts of our society from really self-actualizing, as they have to spend so much of their time meeting basic needs.

-I believe that by doing less we achieve more, as it gives us the room to focus on self-care and well-being.
+I believe that by doing less we can achieve more, as it gives us the room to focus on self-care and well-being.

 More haste, less speed